jmarq/knucklestuff/README.md

 	and keeping those that result in a legit combination of 2 (1-7) letter words or 1 8 letter word.

-checkWord.py is the script that resulted in fourLetterCombos.py
+checkWord.py is the script that resulted in fourLetterCombos.txt
-	takes a long time to run because I was not a very good programmer when I wrote this.
+	it will by default output a file called fourByFours.txt or something like that takes a long time to run because I was not a very good programmer when I wrote this.